youngsoul/lambda-packages/README.md

 ## Usage

-''lambda-packages'' also includes a manifest with information about the included packages and the paths to their binaries.
+**lambda-packages** also includes a manifest with information about the included packages and the paths to their binaries.

 ```python
 from lambda_packages import lambda_packages